 National PLT also awards a Leadership in Education Award annually to recognize those who make significant contributions to advance PLT programs and initiatives at the state or regional level.

-Dawn Perez, 2020 Florida PLT Facilitator of the Year
+Florida Urban Forestry Council, 2023 Florida PLT Partner of the Year

 The mission of the Florida Urban Forestry Council (FUFC) is to promote the value, enhancement, and sound management of urban forests through leadership, collaboration, guidance, and education.
 The FUFC is extremely supportive of Florida PLT as they recognize that PLT plays a critical role in providing forest-related professional development to educators, ultimately reaching thousands of students each year.

 The FUFC provides Florida PLT support though funding, promoting the program and program training opportunities to FUFC membership, and by providing expertise at trainings when asked.
 Examples include Joe Anderson, Past President of the Florida Urban Forestry Council presented at Florida PLTs inaugural Facilitator Learning Series webinar in December 2020, "Discover Your Urban Forest."
 Deb Hilgert, FUFC Executive Director was happy to promote the April 2023 Nature Resource Professional PLT training and is a huge supporter of youth education and workforce development in the green job sector.
 Darryl Richard, President-Elect helped with a PLT training by sharing his expertise during the activity "Looking at Leaves", and attended the 2023 FL PLT Facilitator Retreat to accept this award.

 Emily Blum, 2023 Florida PLT Facilitator of the Year